100 Best Christmas TV Episodes of All Time

 Blackly funny at first, then genuinely disturbing, and crossing back around to bitterly comic by episode’s end, it’s a great festive treat for horror fans who find Ghost Stories For Christmas a little short on the ol’ blood and guts.
 Fans of the show should also find time to invest in the Tales From The Crypt CD, Have Yourself A Scary Little Christmas – We Wish You’d Bury The Missus is the devilishly dark festive parody tune you didn’t know you needed in your life.

-87. THE BOONDOCKS – A Huey Freeman Christmas
+87. The Boondocks – A Huey Freeman Christmas

-USA/Season 1/2005Aired on Adult Swimdirected by Seung Eun Kim, written by Aaron McGruder
+directed by Seung Eun Kim, written by Aaron McGruder

 Based on the comic strip of the same name, Aaron McGruder’s The Boondocks was one of the most daring and ruthless cartoons on TV, a cutting-look at an unconventional black family in a white-majority neighborhood.
 Brothers Huey and Riley – respective passions: social justice and gangster rap – are raised with tough love by their Grandad.